Pastoral Counseling Careers

 What Is the Annual Average Salary of a Pastoral Counselor?

 For many pastors, counseling is simply part of their normal duties.
 It is fitted in around conducting services, running the church, and supervising activities that involve the congregation and the community.
 They receive the normal salary of a pastor in their location and within that faith.
-According to a survey done in January, 2016, the median wage for a senior pastor is $34,500 a year.
+According to the BLS, clergy and other religious leaders have an average annual wage of $60,180.

 Additional Resources and Further Reading